-- The wishes of the child as to his or her custodian;
+- The wishes of the parents;

 - The interaction and interrelationship of the child with his or her parent or parents, and his or her siblings;

-- The child’s adjustment to his or her home, school, and community;
+- The children’s adjustment to his or her home, school, and community;

-- The character and circumstances of all individuals involved;
+- the character and circumstances of all individuals involved;

-- The need to promote continuity and stability in the life of the child; and
+- the need to promote continuity and stability in the life of the child; and